 Sat.
 6pmPST at Human Rights Demand (weekly) - Johnny Strozier Keeping It Real.
 Strozier was incarcerated from 1968, when he was 10 years of age, until 2013.
 He literally grew up in Georgia's prison system.
 Strozier advises youths and released prisoners to think right and act right so that things will go right in their lives.
 He has assembled a number of churches and human rights activists to help released prisoners in the Atlanta, Georgia area.
 Don't miss this re-entry program.

 Sun.
 9pmPST at NNIA1 (weekly) - MaryLovesJustice Prayer Meeting.
-February and March topic: "Giants Among Men" (Gen. 6:4).
+March and April topic: "The Secret Rapture Already Began."

 Mon.
-12noonPST at NNIA1 (weekly) - "Is there a lawyer in the house?"
+12noonPST at NNIA1 (weekly) - "Is a lawyer in the house?"
 People who need legal representation state their cases in civil and criminal matters.

 Tue.
 12pmPST at NNIA1 (weekly) - Dorothy Mackey, Human Rights Advocate, reveals shocking information about child endangerment, military sexual assaults, and other human rights issues (Google her).
 Children of incarcerated mothers and others are subject to CPS custody and enforced adoption.
-Some do not fare well after that and may be placed in danger.
+Some do not fare well after that.

 Tue.
 6pmPST at Human Rights Demand (weekly) - Ralph Poynter "What's Happening", a show hosted by a human and civil rights icon (Google him).
 Poynter is regularly joined on air by his wife, former activist attorney Lynne Stewart, and colleagues, including Betty Davis, Larry Poynter, and others.